Sukhbir Singh Badal

-Sukhbir Singh Badal (born 9 July 1962) is an Indian politician and the president of Shiromani Akali Dal, and is currently a member of Parliament from the Firozpur.
-He served as Deputy Chief Minister of Punjab from 2009 to 2017.
-He is the son of Parkash Singh Badal, who has served several times as Chief Minister of Punjab.
-Badal and his family have ownership stakes in an array of businesses.
+Sukhbir Singh Badal (born 9 July 1962) is an Indian politician and businessman who served twice as the Deputy Chief Minister of Punjab and is currently the president of Shiromani Akali Dal, and was a member of Parliament from the Firozpur Lok Sabha constituency.
+He is the son of Parkash Singh Badal, who has served five times as the Chief Minister of Punjab.
+He is influential over the Sikh organisations of the Shiromani Gurdwara Parbandhak Committee.
+Badal and his family have ownership stakes in an array of businesses- including real estate, transport and other activities.

-Early life and education
+Early and personal life

-Sukhbir Badal was born on 9 July 1962 in Dhillon jatt family at Faridkot.
-His mother's name is Surinder Kaur.
+Sukhbir Singh Badal was born on 9 July 1962 in a Dhillon Jatt Sikh family in the city Faridkot, Punjab.
+His mother was Surinder Kaur.
 Initially, he was educated at The Lawrence School, Sanawar.
-He completed an M.A.
-Hons.
-School in Economics from Panjab University Chandigarh from 1980 to 1984 and an M.B.A. from California State University, Los Angeles.
+He completed an M.A. in economics from Panjab University Chandigarh from 1980 to 1984, and an M.B.A. from California State University, Los Angeles.

+He married Harsimrat Kaur Badal on 21 November 1991.
+She is also a politician and a Member of Parliament of India from Bathinda Lok Sabha constituency since 2009, and was the union food processing minister under Prime Minister Narendra Modi until 17 May 2020.

+His son Anantbir Singh Badal made his first political appearance in 2019 before the Indian general election.

 Political career

 Sukhbir Singh Badal was a member of the 11th and 12th Lok Sabha, representing Faridkot.
 He was Union Minister of State for Industry in Second Vajpayee Ministry during 1998 to 1999.
 He was also a member of Rajya Sabha during 2001 to 2004.
 In 2004, he was re-elected from Faridkot for 14th Lok Sabha.
 He became the President of Akali Dal in January 2008.
 A year later in January 2009, he was sworn in as the Deputy Chief Minister of Punjab.
 He was not the Member of Punjab Vidhan Sabha at that time.
 He resigned in July 2009, upon the completion of six-month period available for contesting elections for the assembly, during which he didn't contest any elections.
 He was again appointed Deputy Chief Minister in August 2009 after winning by-elections from Jalalabad Assembly constituency.